Browse by . . .

 in New York City

-"Surrealism," Breton wrote, "does not want to be a new artistic school but a means of knowledge hitherto unexplored: the dream."
-In painting after painting, Magritte seems to trace the course of a dream, but he makes dream interpretation dangerous to follow.
+"Surrealism," wrote André Breton, "does not want to be a new artistic school but a means of knowledge hitherto unexplored: the dream."
+René Magritte may seem to trace the course of a dream, but he makes dream interpretation dangerous to follow.
+In painting after painting, he also makes it dangerously seductive.

 The dream

-Magritte probably had little personal experience of the sea anyway.
+He had little personal experience of the sea beyond dreams.
 He grew up almost dead center in Belgium, in a small town southwest of Brussels, where the plains of Waterloo start to give way to the hilly terrain of Mons.
 He returned from Paris to Brussels in 1930, pretty much for good.
 One could call him the perfect bourgeois, a role he loved to play in his art, although indications of an actual city appear as rarely in his art as anything else concrete.

 Even back in the time of sailing ships, Belgium never rivaled its neighbors as a naval power.
 The Dutch, after breaking free of Spain, celebrated their ports in Baroque art, but not the Flemish.
 If Magritte ever felt the call of the sea, it had to mean a call within.